6.2 The Basic Components of Prehospital Medicine

 Figure 6.2.
 Emergency Medical Personnel Removing An AED From The Ambulance For Use / Photo Credit: RDNE Stock project, Pexels License

-As a future health professional, it is important to know that heart disease is the leading cause of death in the United States.
-As you begin your journey in healthcare you will undoubtedly encounter this disease.
-It is also important to recognize the signs of an MI and be prepared to act as future health professionals.
-While you won’t be able to act as a first responder who has been trained to care for individuals in a medical crisis, you will at minimum be able to assist in a vitally important aspect.
-The first crucial step in the cardiac chain of survival is the recognition of cardiac arrest and activation of the emergency response system.
-Recognizing the signs of an MI, such as angina, feeling weak or faint, pain or discomfort in one or both shoulders or arms, and shortness of breath is critical for early medical intervention.
-Although these are classic symptoms of an MI, there are also many other symptoms that can be signs of an impending cardiac arrest such as nausea, lightheadedness, and cold sweats.
+The first crucial step in the cardiac chain of survival is recognizing cardiac arrest and activating the emergency response system.
+Recognizing the signs of MI, such as angina, weakness, faintness, pain or discomfort in one or both shoulders or arms, and shortness of breath, is critical for timely medical intervention.
+Although these are common symptoms of MI, others, such as nausea, lightheadedness, and cold sweats, may also be signs of an impending cardiac arrest.
 Symptoms may present differently between genders as well.
-Either way, once the symptoms are recognized, 911 should be called right away.
+In any case, once symptoms are identified, 911 should be called immediately.
 Early intervention results in more favorable outcomes for the patient.

 Basic Life Support Ambulance